Xnuvers007/reforestation/README.md

 ⏰ Diperbarui pada:
-- WIB: Selasa, 30 Desember 2025 16.35.16 UTC
+- WIB: Selasa, 30 Desember 2025 17.35.49 UTC
-- WITA: Selasa, 30 Desember 2025 17.35.16 UTC
+- WITA: Selasa, 30 Desember 2025 18.35.49 UTC
-- WIT: Selasa, 30 Desember 2025 18.35.16 UTC
+- WIT: Selasa, 30 Desember 2025 19.35.49 UTC

 Kutipan Inspiratif:
-"Knowledge is like underwear.
-It is useful to have it, but not necessary to show it off."
+"A loving memory of your smiling face, a friend like you can never replace, deep in my heart you will always stay, truly remembered ever!!"

-Kategori: funny
+Kategori: friendship